pulquero/BatteryAggregator/README.md

 			"com.victronenergy.battery.virtual2": ["com.victronenergy.battery.ttyS7", "com.victronenergy.battery.ttyUSB1"]
 		}
 	}

+## Config Generator
+In order to make it easier to generate the config file, a small simple html has been created.
+This should help you to generate the JSON for your Configuration.

+You can find the Generator here: [Config Generator](https://pulquero.github.io/BatteryAggregator/config_generator/index.html)

+Alternatively, you can also run the generator locally:

+Download the `index.html` file from `docs/config_generator` and open it in your browser.

+After you have filled in the form, you can copy the generated JSON and paste it into your config file `/data/setupOptions/BatteryAggregator/config.json`

 ## Config Checker
 This project contains a small script which allows you to validate the config.
-It will also try to show you the issue ( if any ).
+It will also try to show you the issue(s) ( if any ).
 To use it, run the following command:
 ```
 bash /data/BatteryAggregator/check_config.sh
 ```

+In case of errors, adjust the config.json and run the command again until no errors are shown.

 ### Note
 The Config Checker requires the following packages:
 - python3-pip